 Thank you for your interest in The British School, Rio de Janeiro.
-More detailed information can also be found in other areas of our website, especially in the Prospectus, which can be downloaded from here.
+More detailed information can also be found in other areas of our website, especially in the Prospectus.

 The first step is for you to please fill in the online Application process at admissions.britishschool.g12.br – one for each child.
 With this, we will be able to identify the unit of your interest (Barra, Botafogo or Urca), and also the availability of places; and then set a visit to the unit.
 Please fill in an Application Form and contact us so we can arrange a visit, show you around and discuss how our school can assist your family.